richonguzman/LoRa_APRS_iGate/README.md

 # Richonguzman / CD2RXU LoRa APRS iGate/Digirepeater

-## If you have the 2023.06.12 or 13 firmware you can update the firmware to 2023.06.19 with <a href="https://heltec.org/project/wifi-lora-32/" target="_blank">this</a> file over OTA (without needing Filesystem update or connecting with VSCODE)
+## If you have the 2023.06.12 or 13 firmware you can update to 2023.06.19 with <a href="https://github.com/richonguzman/LoRa_APRS_iGate/blob/add-Rssi-and-Distance-to-screen/firmware/LoRa_APRS_iGate_Richonguzman-2023-06-19.bin" target="_blank">this</a> file over OTA (without needing Filesystem update or connecting with VSCODE)

 This next generation LoRa iGate can work as:
 - pure RX-iGate,